dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 At full potential, duckyScript is closer to a **general-purpose language**.
 You can:

+* Use Variables, Conditions, and Loops.
 * Read Buttons
 * Write to OLED screen
 * Change RGB colors
-* Variables, Conditions, and Loops.
 * And more!

 This allows writing ultra-specific macros for your exact needs.